Cardiogenic Shock

 3) Acute valvular heart disease (acute mitral or aortic regurgitation), prosthetic valve dysfunction.

-Traditionally, the term “cardiogenic shock” has denoted a shock caused by impaired cardiac contractility (pump function).
+Traditionally, the term “cardiogenic shock” has denoted a shock caused by impaired cardiac output (pump function that may be related to contractility or the ability for the heart to fill).

 Clinical features and diagnosisTop